RockefellerArchiveCenter/docs-build/README.md

     docker-compose build
     docker-compose up

-The public docs site will be available in your browser at `http://localhost:4000`.
+The public docs site (which includes all the repositories listed under the `public` key in `repositories.yml`) will be available in your browser at `http://localhost:4000`.

 ## Usage

 ## Adding or Removing Repositories

 Repositories can be added or removed from either the public or private site by updating `repositories.yml`.
+Only the sites listed under the `public` or `private` key will be built for each site, so make sure to add publicly-available Repositories to both the `public` and `private` lists.

 You will also need to make sure the repositories have the necessary configuration files
 (see [Documentation Repository Configuration](#documentation-repository-configuration)) and configure a webhook to trigger a build of the site